-its origin, or on which something in any manner depends" (Met. ente, xiii.221, OO I.320).20 Besides cause, the genus includes, for instance, principles of knowing (cognoscendi), as an evident proposition is a principle supporting an inference; and principles of mere order (ordinis). as sunrise is a principle of daytime in virtue of necessary temporal priority.
+At the same time, Clauberg retains Suárez's thought that causation involves a special kind of dependence relation that obtains in virtue of one substance giving being to another.
+Cause is a species of principle.
+He defines principle broadly as 'that from which something has its origin, or on which something in any manner depends' (Met. ente, xiii.221, OO I.320).23 Besides cause, the genus includes, for instance, principles of knowing (cognoscendi), as an evident proposition is a principle supporting an inference; and principles of mere order (ordinis), as sunrise is a principle of daytime in virtue of necessary temporal priority.
 But Clauberg is less interested in these than in principles of being (essendi), among which belongs the category of cause (xiii.222, OO I.320).
 A cause is said, not merely of any circumstance that is prior to and somehow connected to an effect, but of a thing that produces the latter.
-A cause is a principle either in virtue of grounding the possibility of something, as God is the cause with respect to the being (secundum esse) of creatures as such through a continual action (which, despite his reservations about Suárez's term, he calls influxu); or in virtue of actualizing a finite effect, as an architect is the cause only of the coming-to-be (secundum fieri) of a house, but not of the continued inherence of the form of the house in bricks and stone (xiii.223, OO I.320-1).
-The priority of a cause, and hence the dependence of an effect on it, is unlike, say, the dependence of generation on a privation, which merely involves the necessary absence of a form prior to its actualization.
-It is also unlike the dependence of a conclusion of a syllogism on its premises, and of a line on a point.
-Marking just this contrast, Clauberg writes: "Cause is contained under principle as a species under a genus.
-Thus, a point is a principle of a line, not a cause" (xiii.220, OO I.320).
-To conceive a relation as one of cause and effect is to distinguish it from merely
+A cause is a principle either in virtue of grounding the possibility of something, as God is the cause with respect to the being (secundum esse) of creatures as such through a continual action (which, despite his

-20 A broad sense of principle in terms of dependence is common among early modern scholastics; cf. Suárez, Disp. met. xii.1.4; Timpler, Met. sys.
+22 In this regard, he agrees with Timpler, who had already registered his dissatisfaction with the prevailing tendency among his contemporaries of offering general definitions of cause.
+Noting that Aristotle nowhere attempted such a task, Timpler complains that all proposed definitions are either too broad or too narrow.
+On his diagnosis, that should be the fate of any general definition, for the notion of production becomes meaningful only with respect to some domain of activity, not absolutely; Met. sys.
+III.ii.3.
+Clemens Timpler's Metaphysicae systema methodicum (Steinfurt: Theophilus Caesar, 1604) is cited as [Met. sys.], by book, chapter, and question.
+23 A broad sense of principle in terms of dependence is common among early modern scholastics; cf. Suárez, Disp. met. xii.1.4; Timpler, Met. sys.
 III.i.1-2; Goclenius, Lexicon, 871-73.
 Each of these authors, however, distinguishes cause from principle as a species to a genus, such that cause involves dependence due to one thing giving being to another.
 In this respect, Clauberg in fact moves closer to his scholastic predecessors over the course of his career.
 In his brief treatment in Elementa philosophiae, he had defined 'principium' narrowly, and in close relation to 'causa,' as that which communicates real being (esse reale) (Elem., 63).
 By contrast, his lengthier account in Metaphysica de ente defines 'principle' through a more expansive sense of dependence, reserving 'cause' for the special case of production as giving being.